-FileMaker Pro Advanced, initially known as FileMaker Pro, is the most popular go-to tool when it comes to creating custom business apps.
-Developed by FileMaker Inc. , a subsidiary of Apple, this software helps you easily create new apps from scratch, customize an existing one, or build customizable databases using its powerful database engine.
+FileMaker Pro Advanced, formerly known as FileMaker Pro, is a top choice for creating custom business apps.
+Developed by FileMaker Inc., a subsidiary of Apple, this software simplifies app creation, customization, and database building with its powerful engine.

 What makes this tool popular is that you don’t need advanced programming skills to develop apps or build your database.
 FileMaker Pro Advanced comes with a set of powerful tools to make the processes faster and easier.
 It has an intuitive and user-friendly graphical interface, easy-to-use design tools, built-in starter apps, and plenty of themes to choose from.